kgroener/Stayin-Alive/README.md

 Our goal is to make developing neural networks fun.

 ## Intro
 We ([@kgroener](https://github.com/kgroener) and [@tomkuijsten](https://github.com/tomkuijsten)) started creating neural networks for fun, just to see if we could create them and teach them something.
-It actually worked pretty soon, but the it was kind of... boring.
+It actually worked pretty soon, but then it became kind of... boring.
 It was all console stuff and the only output we saw was ASCII art at best.
 That's no fun! @kgroener came up with the idea to create a game where you could "plugin" your neural network and see how good it was in certain situations.
-That's what sparked the idea of .... (project name)
+That's what sparked the idea of Stayin' Alive

 ## Get started
 If you want to create your own "player" in the game, there are a few easy steps to follow: